metamagic-games/handbooker/README.md

 ## Why not just use [Homebrewery](http://homebrewery.naturalcrit.com/)?

 Homebrewery is a fantastic tool, and this project wouldn't be possible without their fantastic stylesheet.
 However, Homebrewery doesn't make collaboration and tracking changes to your document easy.
 If you're just working alone, and you're not used to working with git, npm, or Markdown, this might not be the tool for you.

+## Contributing

+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are welcome!